GitMirroring/groff/contrib/chem/examples/README.txt

 Copyright (C) 2006-2020 Free Software Foundation, Inc.
 Written by Bernd Warken <groff-bernd.warken-72@web.de>.

-This file is part of 'chem', which is part of groff.
+This file is part of chem.

+chem is distributed with groff, the GNU roff typesetting system.

 groff is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by